 - Admit users or devices with approved IP address data and deny access for unapproved traffic.

 - Create Access Control Lists that set the rules for accessing segments of internal networks.
-Apply limited privileges-based access to protect critical data.
+Apply limited privilege-based access to protect critical data.

 - Use firewalls to create secure zones with their own rules and access lists.